lukassemmler/portfolio-uxd-nuxt/README.md

 # portfolio-uxd-nuxt

 UX design portfolio.

+Run `npm run unpack` to unpack Power UI prototype zips into the `static folder`.

 Run `npm run generate` to create static files and upload them to a webhoster of your choice.

 Also check out the [development notes](docs/development-notes.md).